 Consistent with the previous contract, the 2012 contract scope of work includes vector control, weed abatement, rodent control, slope dressing, erosion control, mowing, ripping, discing or grading basin bottoms, trash and debris pick-up and removal, cleaning of basin structures, and sedimentation relocation.
 Also consistent with the previous contract, quarterly inspections are performed on each of the basins.
+The 2012 contract continues to specify the use of less toxic pesticide alternatives in accordance with the IPM techniques and practices and requires advance notification and approval of the City prior to the application of any weed abatement and/or pest control substances.

 Evaluation of the maintenance frequency needed during the previous contract term indicated to staff that routine maintenance was not necessarily needed every quarter.
 Therefore, the 2012 contract allows for up to two annual maintenance services per site as needed.
 This also allows staff to better manage limited funds and reserves.
 During the 2013-2014 reporting period, three quarterly inspections were conducted at each of the basins.